Certificates of quality

 Glossary of Lumber Terms

-| We hope that you will find the below list of terms to be helpful in
+We hope that you will find below list of terms to be helpful in

-your understanding (or clarification) of terms used in the lumber business.
+your understanding (or clarification) of terms used in lumber business.
 If you find that we have omitted a definition or that we have something

 incorrect, feel free to contact us. |